A typical Wall of Doom. Note the related Spikes Of Doom

 - Final Fantasy XII brings back Demon Walls twice in the same area.
 The first one is near impossible to kill unless you do some serious level grinding, or come back later in the game (or you spam Quickenings or Reflected magick).
 The 2nd Demon Wall in the next room is much easier to beat and is required to kill to advance the plot.
 Both Demon Walls keep moving forward and if they press you against the door, it's an instant Game Over.
 The 2nd Demon Wall has a lot more space to work with than the first one and if you touch a correct flame during the fight, you can slow it down for a bit.
 Touching the wrong one will speed up the enemy's movement.
 Speeding up the game's battle system through the options menu does not speed up either wall's advancement.

 - Final Fantasy X-2 has an irritating subversion in one area.
-The Advancing Wall of Doom is easily avoided, but you have to let it hit you to progress.
-Not because of anything special about the wall — it just cues a cutscene which lets the characters make a jump impossible in actual gameplay.
+The wall of doom is easily avoided, but you have to let it hit you to progress.
+Not because of any]]thing special about the wall — it just cues a cutscene which lets the characters make a jump impossible in actual gameplay.

 - The same cannot be said of the advancing wall of magma in Area K of Mega Man ZX.